 Description PIP Rank

-Rubbed, abraded or vibration - holding steering wheel in wind gusts, equipment failure jerked arm
+Rubbed, abraded or vibration - holding steering wheel in wind gusts, equipment failure jerked arm 1

 Jack-knife or overturned, no collision 2

 Ran off the highway, no collision 3

 Jack-knife highway vehicle incident - unspecified 4

-Highway crash, unspecified 5
+Highway crash, unspecified

 PIP prioritizes injury types by ranking three important factors and averaging.
 The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss = \square , Highest medical control by Highest count of claims = \triangle are noted with these symbols, when available. the type $ost = O$,
+Highest time-loss =, Highest medical co Highest count of claims = 🛆 are noted with these symbols, when available.